tkn-tub/ns3-gym/src/uan/doc/uan.rst

 The UAN module has been modified in order to utilize the implemented energy classes.
 Specifically, it has been modified the physical layer of the UAN module.
 It Has been implemented an UpdatePowerConsumption method that takes the modem's state as parameter.
 It checks if an energy source is installed into the node and, in case, it then use the AcousticModemEnergyModel to update the power consumption with the current modem's state.
 The modem power consumption's update takes place whenever the modem changes its state.

-A user should take into account that, if the the power consumption handling is enabled (if the node has an energy source installed), all the communications processes will terminate whether the node depletes all the energy source.
+A user should take into account that, if the power consumption handling is enabled (if the node has an energy source installed), all the communications processes will terminate whether the node depletes all the energy source.

 Li-Ion batteries model